hfshr/jqbr/docs/references/queryBuilderInput.md

 `return_value`     |     string.
 On of `"r_rules"` , `"rules"` , `"sql_rules"`  or `"all"` .
 Default "r_rules".
 Determines the return value from the builder accessed with input$<builder_id> in shiny server

+## Value

+A [`htmltools::tagList()`](https://rstudio.github.io/htmltools/reference/tagList.html) containing the queryBuilder dependencies and configuration that can be added to a [shiny](https://shiny.posit.co/r/reference/shiny/) UI definition.

 ## Examples

 ```r